Edwinhe03/ucla-covid-symptom-script/README.md

 - There are no checks for errors or exceptions, so you must enter you credentials correctly
 - Your credentials will not be saved
 - You must be connected to the internet or mobile data to complete the form
+- If Google Chrome updates to a new version, go to https://chromedriver.chromium.org/downloads and download the latest release of ChromeDriver
+  - In the ./driver directory, replace "chromedriver" (Mac) or "chromedriver.exe" (Windows) with the new unzipped executable